-Emily Brockway is an Advanced Practice Social Worker who works with ages ten and up as well as families.
+Emily Brockway is an Licensed Clinical Social Worker who works with ages ten and up as well as families.
 Emily received her dual undergraduate degree in Social Work and Psychology at Concordia University Wisconsin and her Masters in Social Work at UW - Whitewater.

 Emily hopes to help you gain coping skills and confidence with her open and non-judgemental approach.
 I believe in empowering my clients to focus on their strengths and allowing them to grow within a therapeutic environment.